kamiarkordari/Kidnapped-Vehicle/README.md

 1. **Accuracy**: The particle filter should localize vehicle position and yaw to within the values specified in the parameters `max_translation_error` and `max_yaw_error` in `src/main.cpp`.

 2. **Performance**: The particle filter should complete execution within the time of 100 seconds.

+## Demo Explanation

+**Inputs:**
+- A map that contains multiple landmarks
+- One initial GPS location in the very beginning with big uncertainty
+- Noisy observation of landmarks' locations in each timestamp while vehicle is moving.

+**Outputs:** The blue circle (with a black arrow inside) shows the real-time estimation of the vehicle’s location and heading orientation from the particle filter.

+**Ground truth:** The blue car shows the ground truth (the actual position and heading orientation of the car).
+It is visualized for comparison purpose.